dlee888/Chess_Bot/README.md

 You can challenge multiple levels of the bot.
 Make sure to specify which level you want to play when using the `$challenge` command.

-Use the `$profiles` command to see a list of all levels you can challenge, and use `$profile <tag>` to learn more about a specific bot.
+Use the `$profiles` command to see a list of all levels you can challenge, and use `$profile view <tag>` to learn more about a specific bot.
-Note: the tag of a bot is _not_ the same as it's name.
+Note: the tag of a bot is **not** the same as it's name.
 For example, the tag of the bot "Chess Bot level 1" is `cb1`.

 Chess Bot uses a custom built engine to determine which moves it plays.
 (It's not very good though, because I built it, and I'm bad at coding).

+You can also play against various levels of stockfish 13.

 ### Timer